 Records are necessary for nonprofit legal compliance and will also help your organization stay organized and transparent.
 Ensure you have a systemized process for storing records, allowing your organization to access them as needed.
 Some key documents are easier to attain replacements for than others, and remember that any document you need to re-request from a government office will likely take weeks, if not months, to be delivered.

-Strong record-keeping practices will not only help your nonprofit operate legally, but it will also make applying for tax-exempt status, grants, and licenses easier.
-Today, many of these documents will likely have both digital and physical copies, so ensure you have a secure storage system in place for all types of records you may need to keep.
+Strong record-keeping practices will not only help your nonprofit operate legally, but will make applying for tax-exempt status, grants, and state licenses easier.
+Today, many of these records will likely have both digital and physical copies, so ensure you have a secure storage system in place for both of these types of records.

 Nonprofit compliance is a complex topic, and it’s normal to have more questions about what your nonprofit can do.
-Nonprofit legal consultants such as our team at Labyrinth can help nonprofit organizations through both the initial registration process and subsequent renewals.
-Additionally, our team has been a resource for thousands of nonprofits, helping them understand and maintain legal compliance.
+The nonprofit specialists on our team at Labyrinth can help charitable organizations through both the initial registration process and subsequent renewals.
+We’ve been a resource for thousands of nonprofits, helping them understand and maintain legal compliance.

 If you’re interested in taking a more in-depth look into nonprofit compliance standards, you can get started with these resources: